Plexis/Plexis/README.md

 Feedback
 --------

-Please open a new issue to request a feature or report a bug.
-Or contact Wilson212 or Syke (contact information above), we'd love to head from you!
+Please open a new issue to request a feature or report a bug or head on over to our [forums](http://plexis.tk/forum/), we'd love to hear from you!